2018 Update: ICER is conducting a 2018 psoriasis condition update. Scroll down for more information about the NPF’s engagement in this review.

 - To read the National Psoriasis Foundation’s response to ICER’s open call for feedback on the value framework model, click here.

 - To read the National Psoriasis Foundation’s summary of comments on a possible joint Rheumatoid Arthritis and Psoriatic Arthritis review, click here.
 ICER elected after public comments were received to move forward with a Rheumatoid Arthritis review only.

-As this issue evolves over the coming weeks, check back here frequently for updates and additional information about ICER’s review of psoriasis treatments.
-To discuss the review with NPF staff, please contact Leah Howard, VP of Government Relations and Advocacy at email@example.com.
+As this issue evolves over the coming months, check back here frequently for updates and additional information about ICER’s condition update on psoriasis treatments.
+To discuss the review with NPF staff, please contact Leah Howard, Chief Operating Officer at email@example.com.